AndyFul/ConfigureDefender/README.md

 * Those settings cannot be changed via Defender Security Center (or PowerShell cmdlets), even if they are visible (like folders and applications related for Controlled Folder Access).

 ### Windows 10 Home Editions
-Under Windows 10 Home editions, someone can configure Defender settings (outside of the Defender Security Center), when using PowerShell cmdlets or via the manual Registry editing method.
-This may confuse some users, but ConfigureDefender utility can remove the settings made under the following path:
+Under Windows Home editions, someone can configure Defender settings (outside of the Defender Security Center), when using PowerShell cmdlets or via the manual Registry editing method.
+This may confuse some users, but ConfigureDefender utility can remove the settings made under the policy path:
 * `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows Defender`

 This is required, because those settings would override ConfigureDefender settings.